mbabynames search ✿

 Vale Giselle

-"noble and strong" (Vale) meets "pledge" (Giselle).
+"valley" (Vale) meets "pledge" (Giselle).
 The combination reads as complete.
 Neither name overshadows the other.
 Vale is 1 syllable.
 Giselle at 2 adds length and rhythm.

 Bold contrast